 “The collaboration with Nespresso will help the Gorongosa Coffee program achieve its ambition to dedicate 1,000 hectares to high quality shade grown Arabica coffee, translating into over 5,000 hectares of protected and restored rainforest and sustainable livelihoods for over 2,500 families” says Matthew Jordan from the Gorongosa National Park.

-Nespresso aims to make the new coffee from Mozambique available, as a limited edition, in 2022.
+Nespresso aims to make the new coffee from Mozambique available, as a seasonal edition, in 2022.

 About Nespresso’s Reviving Origins Program